-- Over one million acres are already privatized by being sold to big energy companies (including "Big Oil") off the NY/NJ coast. - The 1,033,716 acres already leased off NY/NJ is nearly the size of Grand Canyon National Park. - Hundreds of offshore wind turbines are proposed, with more on the way. - > Turbines are huge nearly as tall as the Empire State Building (without antenna). - Potential & unknown impacts include noise, electromagnetic fields, navigational safety, changes to benthic and pelagic habitats, behavioral changes in wildlife, alterations to food webs, invasive species concerns, and pollution from increased vessel traffic, heat, and onshore and offshore infrastructure. - Endangered species, including the North Atlantic right whale and sea turtles, are at grave risk. - Large onshore construction sites have yet to be developed. - The NY/NJ region is VERY busy, hosting busy East Coast ports: NY/NJ Harbor and Port of Philadelphia. - Full development is over 10 years away (without delays)-far slower than the options on hand today to meet the climate challenges.
-The estimated completion of offshore wind projects in the NJ wind energy areas is 2035. - Wind turbines will alter the exchange of heat, moisture, and momentum between the surface and atmosphere.
+- Over one million acres are already privatized by being sold to big energy companies (including "Big Oil"). - ➤ The 1,033,716 acres already leased off the NY/NJ coast is nearly equal to the size of Grand Canyon National Park. - Over 500 offshore wind turbines are proposed, with more on the way. - Turbines are huge nearly as tall as the Empire State Building (without antenna). - Potential & unknown impacts include noise, electromagnetic fields, navigational safety, changes to benthic and pelagic habitats, behavioral changes in wildlife, alterations to food webs, invasive species concerns, and pollution from increased vessel traffic, heat, and onshore and offshore infrastructure. - Endangered species, including the North Atlantic right whale and sea turtles, are at grave risk. - Large onshore construction sites have yet to be developed. - ► The NY/NJ region is VERY busy, hosting the #1 East Coast port -- NY/NJ Harbor, and the nearby Port of Philadelphia. - The US has no experience in industrial offshore wind development.